U.S. DEPARTMENT OF THE INTERIOR

 BUREAU OF LAND MANAGEMENT NEWS RELEASE

-Written comments will be accepted by letter or email until Dec.
-20, 2013.
-Please note that the most useful comments are those that contain new technical or scientific information relevant to the proposed action.
-Comments should be as specific as possible.
+Written comments will be accepted by letter or email until July 10, 2014.
+Please note that the most useful comments are those that identify issues relevant to the proposed action or contain new technical or scientific information.
 Comments which contain only opinions or preferences will not receive a formal response but may be considered in the BLM decision-making process.
-Please reference “Amended Campground Business Plan” when submitting comments.
-Written comments may be mailed or emailed using the following:
+Please reference “Wild Horse Bench” when submitting written comments.
+Written comments should be mailed or emailed using the following addresses:

 Bureau of Land Management

-For more information, contact Katie Stevens (435)259-2172.
+For additional project-specific information, please contact Stephanie Howard at (435)781-4469.
 Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to leave a message or question with the above individual.
 The FIRS is available 24 hours a day, seven days a week.
-Replies are provided during normal business hours.
+Replies are sent during normal business hours.

 Follow us on Twitter @BLMUtah